DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/00 Getting Started with Diagram/10 Add the Diagram Widget to a Page.md

         @* DevExtreme common scripts *@
         <script type="text/javascript" src="https://cdn3.devexpress.com/jslib/minor_20_1/js/dx.all.js"></script>

-Additionally, you should add the [canvg](https://github.com/canvg/canvg) library to your page to support diagram export to image formats in the Internet Explorer web browser.
+You should also add the [canvg](https://github.com/canvg/canvg) library to your page to allow export to image formats in Internet Explorer.

 - **npm**